disruptive-technologies/python-client/docs/quickstart.rst

        event_types=['touch', 'temperature']
    )

-   # Set up a real-time event stream for the sensor.
+   # Set up a real-time event stream of all device in project.
-   for event in dt.Stream.device(sensor.device_id, sensor.project_id):
+   for event in dt.Stream.event_stream(sensor.project_id):
        # Print the data in new events as they arrive.
        print(event.data)